Hoof trimming header

 • Often in a typical pasture trim the heels are left long which encourages contraction and can lead to navicular pain.

-• The toe callus is trimmed away (from the bottom) leaving the tip of the coffin bone unprotected.
+• The toe callus is routinely trimmed away which thins the sole and removes protection under the coffin bone.

 • Flares are often ignored which puts strain on the laminar connection and results in poor suspension of the coffin bone making the horse more susceptible to laminitis.